MelnikovEI/telegram_posting/README.md

 1. Crete a bot in telegram using https://t.me/BotFather.
 2. Create a channel in telegram.
 3. Add your bot to your channel as administrator.
-4. Create environment variables in ".env" file:
+4. Create environment variables in "your_project_folder\.env" file:

    NASA_TOKEN=  <- generate your "API Key" on https://api.nasa.gov/